naveenx22/passwordgeneratornav/readme.md

 Hello.

-This is a Simple Password Generator made with c++.
+This is a Simple Password Generator made with c++. but later made in Js for GUI and to use Nodejs Runtime.
 It is a powerful password generator that generates a password that includes
 1. Uppercase Letters
 2. Lowercase Letters